Jeremyyiu/price-compare/README.md

 #price-compare
-Website for comparing item prices between supermarkets.
+This is a website for comparing item prices between supermarkets.
+It is also a side project mainly to improve my frontend development skills and my thought process when approaching and implementing an idea.

 Use Cases:
 1. As a user, I want to be able to see the prices for a particular item so I know which supermarket has the item at the cheapest price